|TITLE||Neurology and Ophthalmology|

 By the end of the study-unit the student will be able to:

-10. show an understanding of the knowledge of the mode of action of drugs to specific clinical scenarios in the use of specific classes of drugs specifically neurology: epilepsy, Parkinson’s, Alzheimer's and other movement disorders; forensic medicine; Drugs and public health: paediatrics.
+10. show an understanding of the knowledge of the mode of action of drugs to specific clinical scenarios in the use of drugs used in specific neurological conditions including epilepsy, Alzheimer’s, Parkinson’s and other movement disorders;

 14. interpret common symptoms and signs in terms of possible underlying pathology in infections and tumours of the central nervous system and eye infections;